kristenmcgreevy/EpigenTL/README.md

 This package also provides algorithms to estimate blood DNAm biomarkers from saliva DNAm profiles in humans, and skin from mammals, foregoing the need for invasive blood draws.

+Please read our pdf which will soon be hosted on bioRxiv and will be sent in for publication soon.

 ### Key Features:
 **Saliva to Blood DNAm Biomarker Prediction:** Utilizes saliva DNAm profiles to predict blood DNAm biomarkers, supporting both "C" (CpG-only) and "C+S" (CpG + Saliva DNAm Biomarkers) algorithms.